Halim railway station

-Halim Station is a railway station complex under construction located on Makasar, East Jakarta, Jakarta, Indonesia.
-The complex is planned to serve Jakarta-Bandung high-speed railway of Kereta Cepat Indonesia–China (KCIC) and Jabodebek LRT Bekasi Line of Kereta Api Indonesia (KAI).
-The complex consists of two separate elevated stations that would be connected via pedestrian bridge.
+Halim Station is a railway station complex located on Makasar, East Jakarta, Jakarta, Indonesia.
+The complex serves the Jakarta-Bandung high-speed railway of Kereta Cepat Indonesia China (KCIC) and the Jabodebek LRT Bekasi Line of Kereta Api Indonesia (KAI).
+The complex consists of two separate elevated stations connected via pedestrian bridge.

 The station's name is taken from Halim Perdanakusuma International Airport south of the station, itself is named after the pilot and national hero of Indonesia Halim Perdanakusuma.

-Stations
+Station buildings

 High-speed railway station

 Halim HSR Station is a high-speed railway station located in Jalan Wangko, Halim Perdana Kusuma, Makasar, East Jakarta.
-The station, which is located at an elevation of +52.212 meters, only serves the upcoming KCIC Jakarta-Bandung route.
+The station only serves the KCIC Jakarta-Bandung high-speed rail route.
 The station is located on the north side of the complex.

 LRT station

-Halim LRT Station is a large class-A type light rail station located in Jalan Halim Perdana Kusuma, Kebon Pala, Makasar, East Jakarta.
-The station, which is located at an elevation of +28.546 meters, serves the Bekasi Line of the Greater Jakarta LRT (LRT Jabodebek).
+Halim LRT station is a large class-A type light rail station located in Jalan Halim Perdana Kusuma, Kebon Pala, Makasar, East Jakarta.
+The station, which is located at an elevation of 28.541 meters, only serves the Bekasi Line of the Jabodebek LRT.
 The station is located on the south side of the complex.

 In addition to Jabodebek LRT services, there are also plans to extend the Jakarta LRT Line 1 to this station.
 The Jakarta LRT station is planned to be in a separate building, namely to the north of Halim HSR Station.

+Unlike other Jabodebek LRT stations, there is no paid area connecting the two side platforms, so passengers have to tap out first before changing direction, although passengers can ask the staff to cross between.